json-api/json-api/recommendations/index.md

 It is recommended that the URL for a collection of resources be formed from the resource type.

-For example, a collection of resources of type `"photos"` will have the URL:
+For example, a collection of resources of type `photos` will have the URL:

 ```text
 /photos